 The second part of the rule claims that you can make permanent changes to your lifestyle in 90 days.
 What we usually call lifestyle changes are actually just a change of habits.

 We discovered that it takes an average of 66 days to form a habit, so changing your lifestyle in 90 days is very much possible.
 However, the 21/90 rule claims that you’re not just going to change your lifestyle, but that it will be permanent changes.
-This is where there are issues with the second part of the theory.
+This is where the issues with the second part of the theory start.

 Your circumstances won’t be the same forever.
 You might get busy with a job, a family member passes away, or in other ways, experience stress.
-If your new habit is difficult, you might break it in these hard times.
+When your circumstances change, your habits are likely to experience change too.
+When this happens, you might regress back to bad habits you’ve worked to break in the past.

 Remember, nothing in life is permanent, and your habits won’t be either.
 It doesn’t matter if you’ve done it for 90 days, 1 year, or 5 years.
-If your habit is difficult, like going to the gym, you have to make an effort to keep the lifestyle.
+You have to make an effort to keep your good lifestyle alive, especially if it’s a difficult one.

 Can the 21/90 rule be used for change?